 Sydenham Rise appears on early 19th century maps as a lane linking Sydenham Hill and the Great North Wood with the centre of the parish of St Mary’s Lewisham (then in Kent) via Perry Street/Vale.

 Tarleton Gardens possibly records Richard Tarleton, one of Edward Alleyn’s theatrical circle, but the street name was a creation of Dulwich College Estates in the 1950s.
 Tarleton Wood behind is only a vestigial reminder of the ancient Great North Wood of Surrey.

-Little Brownings takes its name from nearby parts of Dulwich Woods leased for timber and charcoal burning in the 18th and 19th centuries, (possibly derived from ‘burnings’.
+Little Brownings takes its name from nearby parts of Dulwich Woods leased for timber and charcoal burning in the 18th and 19th centuries, (possibly derived from ‘burnings’?).

-Eliot Bank records the hedge-bank marking the ancient boundary between the parishes of Camberwell and Lewisham – Eliot was the family name of the Earl of St Germans who bought and developed land in what became Upper Sydenham and Forest Hill.
+Eliot Bank records the hedge-bank marking the ancient boundary between the parishes of Camberwell and Lewisham – Eliot was the family name of the 19th century Earl of St Germans who bought and developed land in what became Upper Sydenham and Forest Hill.

 London Road became important in the 19th century when horse drawn buses (later trams) linked Stanstead Road (Stanyhurst Street, ‘the stony clearing’) and Perry Vale (low marshy ground with pear trees) directly with London via the Plough, Dulwich.
 It was the lowest and shortest of only three routes across the high Sydenham ridge.

 Dartmouth Road and Devonshire Road celebrate 19th century peers who were important local landowners.

 Horniman’s Museum was the gift to London of Frederick Horniman, the 19th century tea merchant who lived on the site at Surrey Mount, with its fine views.